jpignata/blog/articles/futures.md

 So even if each request took 1 millisecond, if they were all done serially that would cost 100 milliseconds and possibly one percent of sales.
-Considering the complexity of what these services likely do, it seems reasonable that many take longer to execute than that and that Amazon is probably doing much of this work concurrently.
+Considering the complexity of what these services likely do, it seems reasonable that many take longer to execute than that.
+Running these requests concurrently is one way to ensure that response time doesn't bloat in line with the number of services that are required to assemble a response.

-Using concurrent requests when farming portions of responsibility across network-available services will make the most efficient use of our resources, will reduce wall clock running time for requests, and allow our systems to handle more transactions over a given amount of time.
+Using concurrent requests when distributing of responsibilities across network-available services will make the most efficient use of our resources, will reduce wall clock running time for requests, and allow our systems to handle more transactions over a given amount of time.